This post may contain affiliate links. Please read my disclosure and privacy policy.

 Instructions

-- Add the ground flax seed and water to a bowl and stir well.
-Let the mixture rest for at least 5 minutes.
-Note: If using this in a quick bread recipe, use only 2 tablespoons of water instead of 3.
+- Add the ground flaxseed and water to a bowl and stir until well combined.
+Let the mixture rest for at least 5 minutes to allow it to thicken.
+Note: If using this in a quick bread recipe, use only two tablespoons of water, rather than 3.
 Breads and cakes don't need the extra moisture.
+If you don't want soft cookies, you can use just 2 tablespoons in that case as well.

 - When the flax egg looks thicker, you can use it as an egg replacement in baking recipes.
 (See tips in this post for which recipes work best with a flax egg.)